 Vohburg an der Donau, city in Bavaria, Germany

-Agnes Bernauer, a young woman from Augsburg, lived for three years with Prince Albrecht III. on Burgberg before being drowned in 1435 due to her non-noble birth.
-Her tragic story is commemorated annually through the Agnes Bernauer Festspiele.
+Agnes Bernauer, a young woman from Augsburg, spent three years living with Prince Albrecht III on Burgberg before being drowned in the Danube in 1435 because she was not of noble birth.
+Her story is still performed every year during the Agnes Bernauer Festspiele held on the hill.

 The community of curious travelers